Futures and Careers

 Skills for the future

-At Malvern St James, our Futures Programme evolves alongside the changing world of work.
-We help pupils understand their strengths and interests so they can make informed choices about the pathways that will lead them to future success.
+Our Futures Programme is designed to evolve alongside the changing world of work.
+Through a structure careers programme, we help pupils identify their strengths and interests, enabling them to make informed choices about the pathways that will support their future success.

-He has taught at four HMC schools and is passionate about careers and progression.
-He has advised hundreds of pupils on their way to careers and HE; his priority is always what is right for that individual pupil’s holistic education and progression.
+The programme is led by Mr Yeo, our Head of Futures, who has taught at four HMC schools and brings extensive experience and expertise in careers guidance and progression.
+Having supported many pupils into higher education and future careers, his priority is always what is right for each individual pupil, ensuring a holistic approach to education and progression.

 YEAR 7 & 8